joy-of-react/project-toast/README.md

 - When “Pop Toast!” is clicked, the message/variant form controls should be reset to their default state (`message` should be an empty string, `variant` should be "notice").
 - Clicking the “×” button inside the toast should remove that specific toast (but leave the rest untouched).
 - A proper `<form>` tag should be used in the `ToastPlayground`.
 The toast should be created when submitting the form.
-  - See for more information.
 - **There should be no key warnings in the console!** Keys should be unique, and you should not use the index.

 ---

 ## Exercise 4: Context

 As it stands, all of our state has been managed by `ToastPlayground`.
-This works in the context of our little demo app, but it wouldn't scale well in a real-world application!
+This works for our little demo app, but it wouldn't scale well in a real-world application!

-In this exercise, we'll refactor our application to use a [Provider component](https://courses.joshwcomeau.com/joy-of-react/04-component-design/08.04-provider-component).
+In this exercise, we'll refactor our application to use the [“Provider component” pattern](https://courses.joshwcomeau.com/joy-of-react/04-component-design/08.04-provider-component).
 It will own all of the state related to the toasts state, and make it available to any child component who requires it.

 **Acceptance Criteria:**

-- Create a new component, `ToastProvider`, that will serve as the “keeper” for toast-related state.
+- Create a new component, `ToastProvider`, that will serve as the “keeper” for all toast-related state.
   - To generate a new component, you can use the “new-component” script!
 Try tunning `npm run new-component ToastProvider` in the terminal.
 - Components that require the state should pull it from context with the `useContext` hook, rather than passing through props.
 - As we saw in the [“Provider Components” lesson](https://courses.joshwcomeau.com/joy-of-react/04-component-design/08.04-provider-component), we can also share _functions_ that allow consumers to alter the state.
 Consider making functions available that will create a new toast, or dismiss a specific toast.